23 Cool Places to Check Out On Your First Trip to Savannah, Georgia

 City Market

-For a unique experience in City Market, set aside time to visit the American Prohibition Museum.
-The museum features artifacts and exhibits detailing the prohibition era in the United States.
-You’ll even be able to grab a drink in its on-site tavern, styled after an illicit 1920s speakeasy.
+For a unique experience in City Market, we suggest setting aside time to visit the American Prohibition Museum.
+The museum features artifacts and exhibits detailing the Prohibition era in the United States.

 Chippewa Square

-If there’s any historic square to toss into your Savannah trip, it’s Chippewa Square.
+If there’s any historic square we think you need to toss into your Savannah trip, it’s Chippewa Square.
 Astute film lovers will recognize the beautiful city square from the movie Forrest Gump.
 Chippewa Square provided the leafy backdrop for the recollection of Forrest’s life story.

 Chippewa Square